How to Set Boundaries After Burnout (Without Guilt or Pressure)

 Signs Your Boundaries Are Becoming Healthier

-You may notice subtle changes as boundaries begin to rebuild.
+You may notice subtle changes:

-feeling less urgency to respond immediately
+• less urgency to respond immediately

-experiencing fewer sudden energy crashes
+• fewer sudden energy crashes

-feeling calmer when saying no
+• more calm when saying no

 Healthy boundaries do not create tension.